ovidiupop/yii2-address/README.md

 **i18n**

-For message translation, the 'app' convention [Yii::t('app', message)] has been used as the "category."
+For message translation, the 'address' convention [Yii::t('address', message)] has been used as the "category."